ratatoskr-ui/ratatoskr-ui/packages/components/src/ui-components/toast/README.md

 ## Usage

-To use this component in your app, import as follows:
+To use this component in your app, import as instruction follows:

 ```tsx
 import { useToast } from '@ratatoskr-ui/components';